dorset-ics/healthcare-data-exchange/docs/national-services/certificate-preparation.md

 Before importing the certificate into Azure Key Vault, it must be converted to a PKCS12 x509 certificate.

-The guide, provided by NHS Digital, produces a self-signed certificate and a private key in X.509 PEM format.
+The NHS Digital guide produces a self-signed certificate and a private key in X.509 PEM format.
 These components can be temporarily stored in `.pem` files and used to create a PKCS12 x509 certificate.

 The following commands can be used to convert the certificate and private key to a PKCS12 x509 certificate: